tesujimath/beancount-lima/doc/import.md

 This requires secondary account inference to have allocated a single candidate account.

 Pairing is performed only where the source and destination accounts and the value match, and the date is within some configurable threshold (default 3 days).
 The result is a single transaction with both `txnid` and `txnid2` metadata values, or a comment in the case of import files missing transaction IDs.
+The payee and narration from the second transaction are also preserved as `payee2` and `narration2` metadata fields.
+These fields are used for account inference in subsequent imports.